 This dwarf Sabal Palm grows well in shade or sun.
 A great selection for areas that are low lying and tend to hold water, this native Palm will also tolerate drought once established.
 Small fruits that form after late-Spring flowers attract wildlife.

-We highly recommend amending the soil in your planting area with a top-quality planting mix as well as a starter fertilizer such as Espoma Organic Bio-tone® Starter Plus to give your new plants their best start.
-On your next visit to our Garden Center, see one of our Nursery Professionals for a copy of our Planting Guide.
-It provides planting instructions and helpful information about watering and getting new plants established.
+We highly recommend amending the soil in your planting area with Brownswood Premium Planting mix as well as a starter fertilizer such as Espoma Organic Bio-tone® Starter Plus to give your new plants their best start.
+Our Planting Guide provides planting instructions and helpful information about watering and getting new plants established.
 You can pick up a copy of this guide at our Garden Center or download it using the link below.